hujhax/austin-improv-wiki/Bridgeport Women's Correctional Facility Short Form Players.md

 * [[Rachel Madorsky]]
 * [[Tami Nelson]]

-Their last performance in that incarnation was at [[The 2006 Out of Bounds Comedy Festival]].
+This run included a show at [[The 2006 Out of Bounds Comedy Festival]].
+The last performance on record for that incarnation is a 4/27/07 performance in *[[The Threefer]]*.

 The troupe returned to [[ColdTowne]] in June 2014 for a run of Saturday-night shows, with the following cast:
 * [[Chrissy Shackleford]]